devflowinc/trieve-rust-client/docs/StripeApi.md

 > direct_to_payment_link(plan_id, organization_id)
 Checkout

-Checkout  Get a direct link to the stripe checkout page for the plan and organization
+Get a direct link to the stripe checkout page for the plan and organization

 ### Parameters